4Fortune8/DavinciResolveOIL/README.md

 ## Auto Setup

 ### To install OIL on windows:
-Click on the autoinstaller
+Click on AutosetupDavinchi

 install the browser extention (firefox should work below, chrome is coming soon to app store)

 ### on Mac
-Same thing but the Max autoset up
+Same thing but MacAutoInstaller.sh

 ## Manual Setup